Blog Details

 The best time to visit Ross Island is during the winter, though.
 The sea is in great condition, and the temperature does not drop too much.
 Typically the wintertime temperature ranges from 15 to 22 degrees Celsius on the island.

-Additional Important Information about Ross Island
+Important Information about Ross Island

-Mobile Connectivity: Ross Island's mobile connectivity, like that of the majority of the other islands in the Andaman Sea, may be rather sporadic and causes travelers headaches even today.
+1. Mobile Connectivity: Ross Island's mobile connectivity, like that of the majority of the other islands in the Andaman Sea, may be rather sporadic and causes travellers headaches even today.
 The situation has slightly improved over the past few years, but the speed of the data is sluggish and network congestion as well as call drops are anticipated.

-Medical Facilities: There are no overnight accommodations on the island and no appropriate medical facilities as a result.
+2. Medical Facilities: There are no overnight accommodations on the island and no appropriate medical facilities as a result.
 When reaching Ross Island from Port Blair, you should have the necessary medications or first aid supplies with you.

 The island offers a variety of sightseeing opportunities, so it is best to go in the morning.
 Even in their deteriorated state, exploring the British colony's relics will take some time.
-This will give you ample time to attend the evening light and sound show, which starts at 5:30 pm, before returning to Port Blair.
+This will give ample time to attend the evening light and sound show, which starts at 5:30 pm, before returning to Port Blair.

-To-Do Activities - The Island can be explored on foot in a couple of hours due to its size.
+5. To-Do Activities - The Island can be explored on foot in a couple of hours due to its size.
 However, the historical ruins are highly alluring, and the Indian navy has even rebuilt parts of them.
 The remaining structures are in a fairly dilapidated condition, and there are a lot of overgrown trees and other wild vegetation throughout.

 Both the remnants of the ancient Presbyterian Church and the former Farzand Ali Store, which is now a museum, are worth watching.